Part 2: Easy Reference Checks? Check. Plus Development, Sourcing, & Analytics

 As part of transforming talent acquisition at St. Joseph’s Health, our first step was to consolidate all the recruiting professionals into one team, and to automate manual and transactional tasks.
 We’ve seen some significant results in time savings, especially in the area of reference checking for Physicians, Nurses, and our non-nursing staff.
 Now, we’re entering Phase 2 of a plan to fully optimize our hiring efforts for long term success.

-Implementing Pre-Hire 360® from SkillSurvey to facilitate online reference checks has been a critical move in terms of both automation and insights.
+Implementing SkillSurvey Reference and its Pre-Hire 360® workflow to facilitate online reference checks has been a critical move in terms of both automation and insights.
 My previous article highlighted the automation benefits, and this one will highlight the strategic impacts.